wpmetabox/docs/_docs/fields/textarea.md

 Name | Description
 --- | ---
-`options` | Array of `'value' => 'Label'` pairs.
-They're used to autocomplete from user input. `value` is stored in the custom field.
-Required.
+`placeholder` | The placeholder text.
+Optional.
-`size` | Input size.
-Default `30`.
+`cols` | Number of columns.
 Optional.
+Default 60.

-Note that the `multiple` setting is always set to `true` for this field.
+`rows` | Number of rows.
+Optional.
+Default 4.

 ## Data

-This field saves multiple values in the database.
-Each value is store in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).
+This field simply saves a single entered value in the database.
+The value is saved as it is.
+So if you enter HTML, it will save exactly that HTML part.

 If the field is cloneable, then the value is stored as a serialized array in a single row in the database.